galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 > {:toc}
 >
 {: .agenda}
+>
+>

-# Step 1: Selectionning one specific specy and showing all the data corresponding to it
+# Step 1: Pre processing

-The first step of any Regional GAM data analysis is making sure to have one dataset of only one specific specy that you will then be able to use.
+The goal of the first step is to upload and prepare the file so that it will be usable for the regional GAM analysis.
+First of all the dataset must be uploaded.

 > ### {% icon hands_on %} Hands-on: Quality control
 >
-> 1. Create a new history for this tutorial and give it a proper name
+> 1. Create a new history for this tutorial and give it a proper name.
-> 2. Then you can either import `gatekeeper_CM .RData` from [Zenodo](https://zenodo.org/record/1321885/files/gatekeeper_CM%20.RData?download=1) or either import `regional GAM data.csv`from [Zenodo](https://zenodo.org/record/1321885/files/regional%20GAM%20data.csv?download=1)
+> 2. Then you can either import `gatekeeper_CM .RData` from [Zenodo](https://zenodo.org/record/1321885/files/gatekeeper_CM%20.RData?download=1) or either import `regional GAM data.csv`from [Zenodo](https://zenodo.org/record/1321885/files/regional%20GAM%20data.csv?download=1).

 > ⚠️ Please note that the first above file is on RData and if you choose to use it, you will have to use the tools
 > 1.`RData binary file reader` and `RData parser`.
 > 2.`Coller deux jeux de données l'un à côté de l'autre` to create a file comporting all the data required.
 > You must do it with the right files in the right order to have the columns SPECIES, SITE, YEAR, MONTH, DAY, COUNT
 >    > ### {% icon tip %} Tip: Importing data via links
 >    >
 >    > * Copy the link location